 Dr. Sai Subhasree Raghavan is the President of SAATHII, based out of New Delhi.
 She received her PhD in Human Nutrition from SNDT Women’s University in Mumbai, India, and completed her postdoctoral training in public health and nutrition at Columbia University in New York, USA.
 Dr. Raghavan has more than 20 years of experience in diverse areas of public health in India and the USA.
 Prior to 2004, Dr. Raghavan worked as Assistant Professor of Clinical Nutrition Medicine in the Division of Infectious Diseases of Harlem Hospital Center of Columbia University and co-directed a course on Epidemiological Research in Developing Countries at the Joseph Mailman School of Public Health.
 Dr. Raghavan was also actively involved in research on macro- and micro-nutrient complications and long term metabolic toxicities among PLHIV from minority communities.Currently, Dr. Raghavan is Chief of Party of Project Sambhuya, an initiative to strengthen Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCH+A) in the private healthcare sector.
 Dr. Raghavan is a former member of the Governing Council of the International AIDS Society (IAS) and was an elected member of The Global Fund’s Country Coordinating Mechanism (CCM) from 2009 to 2012.

-Dr. L. Ramakrishnan is the Vice President of SAATHII, based in Chennai.
-He earned his doctorate in 2000 from The University of Texas at Austin, USA.
-He has over two decades of experience in the application of quantitative methods in basic and applied sciences ranging from conservation biology to public health, and has worked in health and human rights non-profit settings in USA and India.
+Dr. L. Ramakrishnan is a public health professional and Vice President of SAATHII, based in Chennai.
+He earned his doctorate in 2000 from The University of Texas at Austin, USA, and has worked in health and human rights non-profit settings in USA and India.
 As of 2018, his portfolio includes support to the m-Maitri digital health initiative, to LGBTIQA+ inclusion programs Empower, Access and Vistaara, Project Sambhuya, and Project Svetana.
 He has previously led programs on mainstreaming and decentralization of HIV/AIDS services, legal and social protection for PLHIV, use of ICT to bridge information gaps, program evaluation, and capacity building of implementers of health interventions.
 He is also involved in internal and external capacity building in areas of monitoring and evaluation, documentation, operations research, and gender and sexuality.

 A. Sathish Kumar